-One of the most tragic outcomes of active addiction is the damage it does to your primary relationships, especially the one with your partner or spouse.
+One of the most tragic outcomes of active addiction is the damage it does to your primary relationships, marriage or or family relationship counseling can help, especially the one with your partner or spouse.
 Drug and alcohol addiction can take a serious toll on a couple, leaving a long trail of domestic issues, broken promises, broken trust, anger, and frustration behind.
-Whether a marriage or domestic relationship can mend following detox and treatment is highly individual, based on whether there is enough good left in the relationship to salvage and nurture back to health.
+Whether a can mend following detox and treatment is highly individual, based on whether there is enough good left in the relationship to salvage and nurture back to health.
 Some relationships will simply not survive addiction, but many will.
 Do relationships get better after rehab?
 Why yes, they absolutely can.

 Working on Relationship Issues in Rehab